Post medieval dovecote 40m south of Cloughton Hall, Cloughton

 Open access, at any reasonable time.

 A few metres off the A171 - easily seen from the road at the southern entrance to Cloughton village.
 Rail: Scarborough (5 miles).
 Bus: service runs from Scarborough station every half hour.

-Parking can be made available most of the time.
+Parking can usually be made available most of the time.